 To add the election steps to the Anchorbase calendar, enter election events in the same way that other events are added to the calendar.
-Refer to the SET Timeline in this handbook for the proper timing of each election step.
+Refer to the S/E/T Timeline in this handbook for the proper timing of each election step.
 Election events should be added to a chapter's calendar during their calendar planning and approval period.

 Where do I find help on the slating and elections process in Anchorbase?
 Please see the Slating, Election and Transition timeline on page 7 of this handbook.
-You can also use the Help button in Anchorbase, or you can email Anchorbase@deltagamma.org or your RCS/CAC/NCC for assistance with specific questions.
+For specific questions, email Anchorbase@deltagamma.org.
 How do new officers log into Anchorbase?